DannyVarod/pxt-microbit-microx/README.md

 * Powerblock / Armorbit color and gesture sensor - partially working
 * Powerblock / Armorbit MP3 player - not working
 * Blocks menu layout currently broken - use JavaScript or Python menus instead

+## Join project:

+If you want to volenteer to help with the writing or documenting of this extension and have your own hardware for testing it yourself, let me know.
+Requirements:
+* High level of English (grammar and spelling)
+* Have your own hardware and want to get it working smoothly using this extension
+* Have time to spare for free
+* Either an experienced programmer or experienced as both a tester and a technical writer